Odor Control Solutions by Polygiene

 The potential applications for odor-control technology are almost endless.
 Below, we provide several use cases to demonstrate the technology’s versatility.

-Manufacturers include odor-control solutions to counter the unpleasant odors that often linger in footwear products.
+Manufacturers include odor-control technology to counter the unpleasant odors that often linger in footwear products.

 Clothes that are worn close to the body and cover sensitive areas are a particularly popular use case, especially when it comes to antimicrobial odor-control solutions.

-As well as apparel, manufacturers integrate odor-control solutions into home textiles like bed sheets, curtains, and furniture.
+As well as apparel, manufacturers integrate technology solutions into home textiles like bed sheets, curtains, and furniture.

 Footwear accessories, such as insoles, are another common use case.
 After all, there is not much use protecting the shoe itself if you ignore the insole.